timburr1/timburr1.github.io/_posts/2020-02-02-ready-for-burningman.md

 ---
 layout: post
-title: Getting Ready for Burning Man 2020
+title: Getting Ready for Burning Man 2021
 author: Tim
 ---

+**[Ticket sales for BM2020 have been postponed indefinitely](https://journal.burningman.org/2020/03/news/official-announcements/main-sale-postponed/).
+It looks like the event will likely be cancelled this year, and frankly from here in April it seems like holding an 80,000-person gathering in September is going to be a terrible idea, even if it's technically allowed.
+Hopefully we can get together again and do Misfit stuff in 2021.**

 [2019 Survival Guide](/papers/BMSG-2019.pdf) (PDF)